OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 Reading Activities
 ------------------

 Each week begins with a Reading Activity due Sunday night.
+Despite the due date, however, you should **complete the Reading Activity before your lab meeting** so that you have covered the background needed for your lab assignment.

+Each reading activity
-This activity includes embedded exercises to check your understanding and to allow you to practice what you are learning.
+includes embedded exercises to check your understanding and to allow you to practice what you are learning.
 All exercises in a given activity must be successfully answered to receive the maximum grade for that